SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

    would violate exclusivity.

-.. docnote:: A nonmutating method has a read access to 'self'
+.. docnote:: A nonmutating method has a read access to 'self' for the duration of the method.

-.. docnote:: A mutating method has a write access to 'self'
+.. docnote:: A mutating method has a write access to 'self' for the duration of the method.

 ::